ContextMapper/contextmapper.github.io/_docs/language-reference/bounded-context.md

 All of the following attributes are **optional** and you do not have to specify them all.

 ### Bounded Context Type
-With the _type_ keyword you define the bounded contexts type, which can be one of the following: <!-- what is teh default? -->
+With the _type_ keyword you define the bounded contexts type, which can be one of the following:

  * FEATURE
  * APPLICATION